IsWladi/Gittory/README.md

 ## Project status

-The project is now in a high phase of development with the majority of intended functionalities already in place.
-While the core features are established, I am contemplating additional features for future updates.
-I welcome feedback and consider all suggestions as this is an open-source effort.
-I invite the community's input for ongoing improvements.
+The project is currently in an experimental phase with a Minimal Viable Product (MVP) established on the main branch.
+Core functionalities are in place, and I am actively developing new and exciting features on separate branches.
+These features will remain under development until they reach a polished state worthy of integration into the final version of the plugin.
+Anticipate significant (breaking changes) updates when these new features are released.

+Upcoming enhancements include customizable root patterns, potential integration of a popup interface, and the ability to switch between different project scopes (e.g., Node.js, Python, etc.).

+Your feedback is invaluable to this open-source project, and all suggestions are thoughtfully considered.
+I encourage the community to contribute their insights for the continuous evolution of this project.

 ## Introduction